drush-ops/drush/docs/config-exporting.md

 # Exporting and Importing Configuration

-Drush provides commands to export, transfer, and import configuration files to and from a Drupal 8 site.
+Drush provides commands to export, transfer, and import configuration files to and from a Drupal site.
 Configuration can be altered by different methods in order to provide different behaviors in different environments;
 for example, a development server might be configured slightly differently than the production server.

-This document describes how to make simple value changes to configuration based on the environment, how to have a different set of enabled modules in different configurations without affecting your exported configuration values, and how to make more complex changes.

 ## Simple Value Changes